giampaolo/psutil/docs/api.rst

 .. function:: cpu_percent(interval=None, percpu=False)

   Return a float representing the current system-wide CPU utilization as a percentage.

-When *interval* is > ``0.0`` compares system CPU times elapsed before and after the interval (blocking).
-  When *interval* is ``0.0`` or ``None`` compares system CPU times elapsed since last call or module import, returning immediately.
+  When *interval* is > ``0.0``, compares system CPU times elapsed before and after the interval (blocking).
+When ``0.0`` or ``None``, compares times elapsed since the last call or module import, returning immediately.
   That means the first time this is called it will return a meaningless ``0.0`` value which you are supposed to ignore.
   In this case it is recommended for accuracy that this function be called with at least ``0.1`` seconds between calls.

-  When *percpu* is ``True`` returns a list of floats representing the utilization as a percentage for each CPU.
-  The list is ordered by CPU index.
-The order of the list is consistent across calls.
+  When *percpu* is ``True``, returns a list of floats for each :term:`logical CPU` on the system.
+The list is ordered by CPU index and is consistent across calls.

-  Internally this function maintains a global map (a dict) where each key is the ID of the calling thread (:func:`threading.get_ident`).
-This means it can be called from different threads, at different intervals, and still return meaningful and independent results.
+  This function is thread-safe.
+It maintains a internal map of calling thread IDs (:func:`threading.get_ident`), allowing independent results when called from different threads at different intervals.

   .. code-block:: pycon